The Power of FTR Auction Constraint Data

-Financial Transmission Rights (FTRs) are complex financial power products.
-[Read more about different financial power products here].
+Financial transmission rights (FTRs) are complex financial power products.
+[Read more about different financial power products].
 Given the nature of these products, market participants participating in these markets need to have a comprehensive understanding of the grid’s components and the variables that can drive pricing.

-Utilizing Yes Energy’s solutions, including our integrated FTR Constraint data, we can examine clearing prices over time from various market auctions.
-Below, we can see that historically, auction clearing prices resulted from a very congested path, but when the actual settlement month occurred, the congestion was reduced, and even became a positive value
+Using Yes Energy’s solutions, including our integrated FTR Constraint Data, we can examine clearing prices over time from various market auctions.
+Below, we can see that historically, auction clearing prices resulted from a congested path, but when the actual settlement month occurred, the congestion was reduced, and even became a positive value

-FTR Constraint Data is a powerful data set that helps FTR market participants to perform a comprehensive analysis of the markets, and visualize the impact of constraints in order to better inform their trading strategies.
+FTR Constraint Data is a powerful dataset that helps FTR market participants perform a comprehensive analysis of the markets and visualize the impact of constraints to better inform their trading strategies.